Event Coordinators

 Coordinating the event:

 - Club members must register for events.
 No drop-ins are allowed.
-However, if there is a shortage of players and some will have to sit out, at the coordinator's discretion, unregistered members can be asked to play.
+However, if there is a shortage of players and some will have to sit out, at the coordinator's discretion, unregistered members may be asked to play.

 - Per HOA/Club guidelines, only club members can play in club events.
 Guests cannot be included.